 Dimensions: 200 x 136 x 99 mm

-This 8-inch smart display follows the 10-inch Echo Show and the much smaller 5.5-inch Echo Show 5, but being the middle child hasn’t hurt its prospects at all.
+This 8-inch smart display is flanked by the 10-inch Echo Show 10 and the much smaller 5.5-inch Echo Show 5, but being the middle child hasn’t hurt its prospects at all.
 The Echo Show 8 is the perfect size for pretty much any space and brings a mix of features from both its siblings.
 It can do everything the other Echo Shows can do, displayed on a screen it’s inherited from its bigger brother, while also offering the smaller Echo Show 5’s privacy features.

 Amazon obviously sees a lot of potential in its smart displays and, with the Echo Show 8, we see it too.
 You can shop online without raising a finger, use it to watch videos or listen to music, make calls, plenty more besides, all without it taking up too much space on your bedside table or kitchen counter.
 And perhaps the Echo Show’s most redeeming feature is that it doesn’t need an app to set up.
 It’s easy, it’s convenient and almost perfect.